In this 6-minute read:

 - Collect customer info for loyalty marketing

 The holidays are crazy busy for local businesses (along with everyone else!).
 But small businesses have it super-rough because they often don’t have the extra staffing or resources needed to take full advantage of the retail frenzy.
+During these weird times of the pandemic, it becomes even more difficult since supply chain issues and hiring problems are at an all-time high.

 Here are 8 steps to get your small business ready for the end-of-year shopping season and come out ahead throughout the new year.
+(Plus some tips for freelancers, gig workers, rideshare drivers, etc.)

 1. Determine your holiday hours, update your signage and online listings accordingly

 The first thing you need to do is figure out your holiday schedule and hours of operation well in advance.
 We’re talking September/October if possible.
+(Obviously if you’re reading this in December, you’ll need a time machine, or plan ahead next year.)

 If, on the other hand, you’re planning to cut some hours or close your doors for certain holidays to allow yourself or your employees to spend time with family, be sure to let customers know well in advance so you don’t disappoint them.